Katherine S. Egan

 My name is Katherine Egan.
 I am 50-something.
 And I am here to tell you that age truly is just a number!

-I’m a holistic health coach and I support and inspire my clients to rediscover their optimal health and vitality.
+As a holistic health coach, I support and inspire my clients to rediscover their optimal health and vitality.
 I do this through 1-on-1 coaching where together we develop a unique roadmap to health, just for you.

 Why do I do this?
-Well, it took me almost 50 years to figure out what I want to be when I grow up but I’ve finally found my calling.
-My passion.
-I want to help you realize that you can change your health and thus your life with nutrition.
+Well, it took me almost 50 years to figure out what I want to be when I grow up and I’ve finally found my calling.
+My passion, to guide you towards the realization that you can change your health and thus your life with nutrition and self-care.

 In the 50+ years I’ve been on this planet, I’ve seen a lot of ill health and sickness on both sides of my family tree.
 I describe this as my “not-so-good family medical history.”
 Among other things, my tree is filled with cancer of all forms, weight issues and all things heart-disease related.
 From a young age, I seemed to be aware of this on an instinctual level though it wasn’t part of my consciousness.
 Thankfully I somehow incorporated some weird habits that I believe kept me healthy.